Master of Science in Counseling

 In addition to the general requirements of the university, specific requirements for admission to classified graduate status are:

-Upon completion of the above requirements, the student’s file will be reviewed by an admission committee composed of at least three members of the Counseling faculty.
-Students will be notified about the result of their application and invited to enroll in COUN 6220.
+- Upon completion of the above requirements, the student's file will be reviewed by an admission committee composed of at least three members of the Counseling faculty.

 Advancement to Candidacy